Skip to content

 --data-binary @data.jsonl

-The PUT {upload_url} call is made to a pre-signed object storage URL returned by the import endpoint above, not to a standalone SafetyKit API route.
+The PUT {upload_url} call is made to the pre-signed object storage URL returned by the upload URL endpoint above, not to a standalone SafetyKit API route.

 • one valid JSON object per line